By André Koot, Sonic Bee

 Role-Based Access Control (RBAC)

 Managing ACLs can be a tedious task.
 Managing access to resources on a user by user or entitlement by entitlement basis faces issues as populations grow.
 At some point, the issue of scale meant that a new access management approach was needed.
 Role-based Access Control (RBAC) is an approach of granting access to resources on a group level instead of on an individual level.
-In order to realize this, an intermediate component needs to be in place after that of the Access Controller.
-A Role Manager or a Role Owner has to be able to map the role of a user to an entitlement to a secured resource.
-This mapping looks easy enough, but in practice, this means that this person needs to work with different other responsible persons in an organization to make sure that the authorizations are not conflicting with the business processes and organizational structures of the organization.
-In the Access Governance article, this concept and the complexity connected with the governance model is further explained.
+In order to realize this, an intermediate component needs to be in place after that of the access controller.
+A role manager or a role owner has to be able to map the role of a user to an entitlement to a secured resource.
+This mapping looks easy enough, but in practice, this means that this person needs to work with other responsible persons in an organization to make sure that the authorizations do not conflict with the business processes or the organizational structures of the organization.

 A system owner can also create ‘roles’ within an information system to prevent the need for managing individual entitlements.
 The system owner of a Customer Relationship Management (CRM) system can define a role for ‘Customer manager’ and group system authorizations (such as reading a customer record from a database or filling in a form) to that role.